What to do around Lake Issyk-Kul in Kyrgyzstan

 Lake Issyk-Kul, the pearl of Central Asia

-From its warm and salty waters to its golden sandy beaches, only the snowy peaks surrounding it betray the true nature of Lake Issyk-Kul, nicknamed “the Kyrgyz sea”.
-Perched at an altitude of 1,609 m, Issyk-Kul is one of the largest high mountain lakes in the world.
-Bordered by the Kungey Ala-Too mountain range to the north and the Terskey Ala-Too mountain range to the south, it is fed by the hundreds of rivers that flow along these mountains.
+From its warm, salty waters to its golden sandy beaches, only the surrounding snow-capped peaks betray the true nature of Lake Issyk-Kul, nicknamed the “Kyrgyz Sea”.
+Perched at an altitude of 1,609 m, Issyk-Kul is one of the world’s largest high-mountain lakes.
+Bordered to the north by the Kungey Ala-Too mountains and to the south by the Terskey Ala-Too mountains, it is fed by the hundreds of rivers that flow down these mountains.

-The lunar landscapes of the southern shore of Lake Issyk-kul
+Discover the lunar landscapes of the southern shore of Lake Issyk-kul

-Between Kyzyl-Tuu and Bokonbaevo, a small track allows you to follow the southern shore of the lake and explore the lunar landscapes of the Canyon of the Forgotten Rivers.
-The canyon has been named Canyon of Forgotten Rivers in homage to the hundreds of dried-up rivers that have cut through the rock over the centuries.
-By carving through the sedimentary rock in this vast expanse, the rivers seem to have been frozen in time.
-Succulent plants and multicoloured flowers punctuate the landscape.
-From time to time, a small lizard will cross the dusty road and eagles circle high in the sky in search of prey.
-If you are lucky, you may come across some camels.
-It is possible to camp by the lake and swim along small deserted beaches.
-You can find more information about this route in the book EXPLORE KYRGYZSTAN (Route 05).
+Between Kyzyl-Tuu and Bokonbaevo, a small track leads along the lake shore to explore the lunar landscapes of the Canyon of Forgotten Rivers, named after the hundreds of dried-up rivers that have carved out the rock over the centuries.
+A few succulents and multicolored flowers dot the landscape.
+From time to time, a small lizard crosses the dusty road and the eagle circles high in the sky in search of prey.
+If you’re lucky, you may come across some camels.
+It’s possible to bivouac by the lake and swim along small deserted beaches.
+More information on this track can be found in the book EXPLORE KIRGHIZISTAN, track 5.

 Jeti-Oguz

-Skazka Canyon or Fairy-Tale Canyon
+Skazka or Fairy-Tale Canyon

-Discovering nomadic games and traditions
+Discover nomadic games and traditions

 Bokonbaevo

-Bokonbaevo is the largest town on the southern shore of Lake Issyk-Kul, between Balykchy and Karakol.
-Here you will find all necessary amenities: shops, restaurants, inns, banks, petrol stations, garages, etc. You can also organise various tourist activities such as eagle-hunting demonstrations or traditional carpet making (shyrdak).
-In August, the Birds of Prey Festival is held.
-If you go in July, the Ethno-festival of Teskey-Jeek takes place only a few kilometres away in the next town, Ton.
-For dates, program and prices of the different festivals, you can ask for information directly at the tourist agencies in Bokonbaevo.
+Bokonbaevo is the most important town on the southern shore of Lake Issyk-Kul between Balykchy and Karakol.
+Here you’ll find all amenities: shops, restaurants, inns, banks, petrol stations and garages.
+This is also where you can organize various tourist activities such as eagle-hunting demonstrations or traditional carpet-making (shyrdak).
+The Birds of Prey Festival is held in August.
+If you’re visiting in July, theTeskey-Jeek Ethno-festival is just a few kilometers away in the nearby town of Ton.
+To find out the dates, program and prices of the various festivals, you can request information directly from Bokonbaevo’s tourist agencies.

 Kyzyl-Tuu